NetRexx: History

 In 1995 Mike Cowlishaw ported Java to OS/2 and soon after started with an experiment to run REXX on the JVM.
 With REXX generally considered the first of the general purpose scripting languages, NetRexx is the first alternative language for the JVM.
 The 0.50 release, from April 1996, contained the NetRexx runtime classes and a translator written in REXX but tokenized and turned into an OS/2 executable.
 The 1.00 release came available in January 1997 and contained a translator bootstrapped to NetRexx.

 Release 2.00 became available in August 2000 and was a major upgrade, in which interpreted execution was added.

 Mike Cowlishaw left IBM in March 2010, and the future of IBM NetRexx as open source was unknown for a while.
 IBM finally announced the transfer of NetRexx source code to the Rexx Language Association (RexxLA) on June 8, 2011, 14 years after the v1.0 release.

 IBM released the NetRexx source code to RexxLA under the ICU license.
 RexxLA shortly after released this as NetRexx 3.00 and has followed up with regular releases, with 4.01 (2021-03-20) adding Java Platform Module System support to support Java versions 9 and higher.
 As of 2018 the ICU license has not been approved by OSI; it appears to be a variant of the Expat License.

 Syntax

-The syntax and object model of NetRexx differ from Object REXX, another IBM object-oriented variant of REXX which has been released as open source software.
-The successor ooREXX shares a few syntactical elements (LOOP, DO OVER) not found in classical REXX.

-NetRexx is written in NetRexx and uses the decimal arithmetic of REXX specified in ANSI X3.274.
+NetRexx is a blend of the REXX syntax and the Java object-oriented programming paradigm.
+It is used for classes, methods and properties and has some characteristics of REXX including a relatively limited number of reserved keywords and decimal arithmetic.
+NetRexx programs can directly access Java classes and libraries.